vznh/vznh/README.md

 # 👋
-I'm an undergraduate at UC Santa Cruz with a primary in both Computer Science and Biology, concentrating in software engineering and neuroscience.
-Ex-Apple, Ex-Startup, & exited once (SeedA)
+I'm an undergraduate at UC Santa Cruz with a primary in both Computer Science and Applied Math.
+Ex-Apple, Ex-startup, and will-be in NYC.

 - So far, I contributed to: [Repomix](https://github.com/yamadashy/repomix), [Ghostfolio](https://github.com/ghostfolio/ghostfolio)